zfnoorani/zfnoorani.github.io/_posts/2021-03-03-image-signature.md

 Surprisingly, there seems to be no standard or existing means of digitally signing pictures, or at least none that I've found.
 Any suggested approaches I found simply sign the whole file and transmit the digital signature separately.
 There's some interest, both [academic](https://people.csail.mit.edu/kimo/publications/jpeg/tifs11a.pdf) and [otherwise](https://photo.stackexchange.com/questions/15307/can-digital-cameras-sign-images-to-prove-authenticity), but mostly for images taken from digital cameras.

+*Update 3/12/2021: Yes, [NFT is a thing](https://en.wikipedia.org/wiki/Crypto_art) and has been for many years.
+Google is hard.*

 I see a few options:
 1. Create a new file format with authentication in mind.